 - Garden Tomatoes

 - Apple Cider Vinegar: The vinegar gives the relish that, well tangy relish flavor.
+Good substitutes include balsamic vinegar or red wine vinegar.

 - Dried Italian Parsley: You can use a dried parsley if fresh not available.
+Spice up the relish with a few sprinkles of red pepper flakes.

 - Kosher Salt: This type of salt has a clean flavor and really brings out the tomato flavor.
 I don't recommend using iodized table salt for this recipe.
 Just a dash is needed.